fitzel/angular-starter/README.md

 ```

 ##### Add Grid-Support for Autoprefixer
-Place at top of app.component.scss
+If Grid Support is needed place at top of app.component.scss
 ```
 /* autoprefixer grid: no-autoplace */
 ```